-When the ABS indicator comes on, you will also see a "CHECK ABS SYSTEM" message in the multi-information display.
+When the ABS indicator comes on, you will also see a "CHECK ABS SYSTEM" message on the multiinformation display.

-If the ABS indicator and the brake system indicator come on together, and the parking brake is fully released, the front-to-rear braking distribution system may also be shut down.
+If the ABS indicator and the brake system indicator come on together, and the parking brake is fully released, the EBD system may also be shut down.